kubakubakuba/subtitle-creator/README.md

 ```
 The model type is optional.
 If not specified, the default model will be set to `medium`.
 The model types are: `"tiny" "base" "small" "medium" "large"`.

-To split the subtitle format file into multiple files, run the following command in the terminal:
+To split the subtitle format file into multiple lines, run the following command in the terminal:
 ```bash
 ./transcribe.sh -s <path/to/file>
 ```